Dionakra/arenavision-scraper/README.md

 # Arenavision Scraper [![Build Status](https://travis-ci.org/Dionakra/arenavision-scraper.svg?branch=master)](https://travis-ci.org/Dionakra/arenavision-scraper) [![Coverage Status](https://coveralls.io/repos/github/Dionakra/arenavision-scraper/badge.svg?branch=master)](https://coveralls.io/github/Dionakra/arenavision-scraper?branch=master)
 Scrapes Arenavision.ru in order to get the events displayed on the guide and obtaining the acestream links.

-__ALERT__
+__Version 1.0.25 changelog__
+Arenavision has put a Cloudflare authentication wall to reject petitions for non-web-users.
+I couldn't fix this with `axios`, so I moved to `node-fetch` because replicating the HTTP request with the `fetch` built in Chrome command it just works, so its easier for me to get just the same command to Node and copy and paste the options to get it working.

+__Version 1.0.24 changelog__
 Version 1.0.24 points to www.arenavision.biz, and version 1.0.23 points to www.arenavision.us.
 If one of them doesn't work, try the other one.
-I will add in the version 1.0.25 all the possibilities and it will try with every domain.

-__Version 1.0.15 changes__ I have changed the entire object returned by the methods, added one more that encapsulates the other two, added CI with Travis, tests and coverage results.
+__Version 1.0.15 changelog__ I have changed the entire object returned by the methods, added one more that encapsulates the other two, added CI with Travis, tests and coverage results.
 The returned object is slightly different but much better.
 Therefore, the README has the 1.0.15 docs.
 To see previous docs, just go through the README git history.

 ## Installation (NPM)
 ``` bash